Course of Study

 Students should take a dissertation proposal seminar either in ASH or in a program that is most relevant to students' field of study.
-The proposal seminar that offers the best fit for students should be chosen in consultation with an adviser.
-Typically, students will take the proposal seminar once they have identified a dissertation committee chair and are ready to draft a dissertation proposal.

 Stage II.
-Department Comprehensive Examination and Dissertation Proposal
+Department Comprehensive Examination

 After completing most of their coursework, and generally by the fall of their third year, students take an oral comprehensive examination.
 The exam consists of an oral examination in two areas: a list of core books and articles that our program considers to be foundational to the field of Sociology of Education and a list of readings, both theoretical and empirical, in an area of the student's specialization.
-Please see the following document for more details on the comprehensive exam and for the required core reading list.

 Once a student has passed the comprehensive exam, they advance to candidacy.
 At this point, they focus on preparing a dissertation proposal, which is approved by the student's dissertation committee and then by two outside readers during an oral dissertation proposal defense.
 Generally, the proposal is written and reviewed by the end of the third year of full-time doctoral study.

-Stage III.
+Stage IV.
 Dissertation and Final Oral